WuzhangFang/wannier-response-code-0.10/README.md

 # Wannier linear response
 [Wannier linear response](https://bitbucket.org/zeleznyj/wannier-linear-response/wiki/Home) is a code for calculating linear response properties based on a tight-binding Hamiltonian from Wannier90.
 Here I try to review the first version 0.10 to learn about how the linear response formulas are implemented.
-Further I use Matlab to rewrite main program to be familiar with the work flow and subroutines.
+Further I use Matlab to rewrite the main program to be familiar with the work flow and subroutines.

-## lines.f90
+## linres.f90

 1. read the input: call read_input(inp), call read_structure(latt_vecs), call read_projs(projs)
 2. choose the tight binding model: allocate(wann_model::model)